4 Successful Strategies For Fighting the Opioid Epidemic From Around the U.S.

 1: Vermont’s Hub & Spoke Model

 Not too long ago, Vermont was one of the states most heavily affected by the opioid epidemic.
 But in 2017, a year that saw a record-breaking number of drug overdose deaths in the U.S., the Green Mountain State was one of the few that experienced a reduction in the number of lives lost to drug overdose.

 While there’s certainly more than one reason as to why Vermont saw this reduction, many experts have pointed to the state’s Hub and Spoke program as a cornerstone of its success.
 Patients enter the program, which is primarily based on medication-assisted treatment (MAT), at one of nine regional intensive opioid treatment centers (hubs) located throughout the state.
 Patients subsequently move to one of more than 75 local community-based treatment offices (spokes) that provide less intensive ongoing treatment and also serve as primary care facilities.

 By integrating these two levels of treatment, individuals with opioid use disorder (OUD) receive comprehensive care.
 Not only does Hub and Spoke give these individuals access to proven treatment methods, such as the opiate withdrawal medication buprenorphine, it also helps them get treatment for the myriad health issues that can accompany addiction.

 By all metrics, the Hub and Spoke model is working.
 Since its inception, over 6,000 have joined the program.
-Moreover, a 2016 peer-reviewed article showed that costs for Vermonters in the program are lower than than for individuals not in MAT.
+Moreover, a 2016 peer-reviewed article showed that costs for Vermonters in the program are lower than for individuals not participating in MAT programs.